 Planeterra and G Adventures worked with the MIF in the Sacred Valley to develop a community-run restaurant to provide access to the tourism market for the first time to a small village of 65 families, Huchuy Qosco ("Little Cusco" in Quechua), that has traditionally lacked opportunity to benefit from sustainable tourism.
 Initiatives related to the the restaurant include agriculture suppliers for a "farm-to-table" style program and environmental and social grants as part of a sustainable solution to protect the destination.
 The construction is now complete and training in all areas of restaurant and supplier management, took place from November 2013 through February 2014.
 It officially opened in March 2014!

 All G Adventures groups now visit the restaurant as part of their Sacred Valley tour - see all applicable itineraries - and other travellers and tour operators are also welcome.

-A final phase, development of community agriculture suppliers was completed in August of 2014 and there are now five families supplying vegetables to the restaurant, two families supplying quail eggs for garnishes, a group of 9 women making snacks for sale to visitors with local ingredients such as quinoa, coca, and kiwicha, and a group of 12 women from a neighboring community making natural herbal teas, also for sale at the restaurant's small outdoor "boutique."
+A final phase, development of micro-enterprises including community agriculture suppliers was completed in August of 2014 and there are now six families providing vegetables and other supplies to the restaurant, two families supplying quail eggs for garnishes, a group of 9 women making snacks for sale to visitors with local ingredients such as quinoa, coca, and kiwicha, and a group of 12 women from a neighboring community making natural herbal teas, also for sale at the restaurant's small outdoor "boutique."